 Inform your team about OKR

-Before the new OKRs setting session, make sure your team still understand OKRs.
+Before the new OKRs setting session, make sure your team still understands OKRs.

 Objectives: qualitative, far-reaching statement of what you’re trying to achieve.